microsoft/StudentsAtBuild/README.md

-# Welcome to the Student Zone at Microsoft Build 2020!
+# Thank you for joining us in the Student Zone at Microsoft Build 2020!

-We are so excited to provide support for you to not only learn by listening and watching, but by doing!
+We had a great time hosting the Student Zone, and are excited so many of you joined us!
+We hope you found the sessions educational, interesting, and fun too.
+Our goal is to help fuel your dev passion, and that doesn't stop just because the 48 hours of Microsoft Build is over.

 Explore this repository to find starter code for some of the projects and demos from the Student Zone.

 ## What is Microsoft Build?
 Microsoft's professional developer conference where, you guessed it, professional developers come to confer!
 By that, we mean where developers come to learn about how Microsoft can better support their unique developer journey.
-There are technical sessions, opportunities to meet and talk with experts, and the chance to discover and grow a technical community.
+There were technical sessions, opportunities to meet and talk with experts, and the chance to discover and grow a technical community.

 ## What is the Student Zone?